 • Practice passages in 81 languages with multilingual support.

 Whether at school or home, students can engage in personalized, AI-powered reading practice that keeps them motivated and on track.
-Bookmark and download the Reading Coach Quick Guide PDF to learn how to get started.
-Check out our “Educator’s guide to Reading Coach” blog post to learn how to use the tool.
+Visit and bookmark our “Educator’s guide to Reading Coach” blog post to learn how to use the tool.

 From practice to progress, keep students engaged